-HDR is particularly useful if you are connecting your Windows computer to an external display to play movies or games.
+HDR is particularly useful if you connect your Windows computer to an external display to play movies or games.
 If this is the case, start by connecting your HDR-compatible display to your Windows 10 computer.
-The better the connection quality, the better your HDR results will be.
-DisplayPort 1.4 and better is one of the best options.
-If that isn’t available, HDMI 2.0 and USB-C connections should suffice.
+The better the connection quality, the better your

 For both built-in and external displays, your Windows 10 computer must have a graphics card that supports PlayReady 3.0 hardware and 10-bit decoding capabilities.
 If your Windows computer is from 2017 or newer, you are probably fine.
 Otherwise, you may not be able to run HDR content.

 Finally, if you are using a Windows 10 laptop, make sure it is plugged in before you begin.
-Windows 10’s settings are designed to only use HDR when the laptop is plugged in, because of the extra power drain.
-You can technically run HDR with the battery if you are willing to change some power settings, but it’s safer and easier to just make sure your laptop is plugged before you start your playback.
+Windows 10’s settings are designed only to use HDR when the laptop is plugged in because of the extra power drain.
+You can technically run

-Open up Windows 10 and head to Settings, which you can find in the Start menu, or simply by searching for it in the search bar.
+Open Windows 10’s Settings menu, which you can find in the Start menu, or search for it in the search bar.

 One of the first icons you should see in Settings will be System.
 Select it.

 In System, the top menu option should be Display.
-System naturally opens into the Display window, so you should already be there.
-The first option you should see in the Display window is an option that says Select and rearrange displays (as long as you have an additional display connected).
+The system naturally opens into the Display window, so you should already be there.
+The first option you should see in the Display window is an option that says Select and Rearranges Displays (as long as you have an additional display connected).
 Use the Identify and Detect buttons in this section as needed to find and select your HDR-compatible display.

-If you are working to enable HDR on a built-in display, then you don’t need to worry about choosing the right display.
-Although, again, make sure that your computer is plugged in, updated, and compatible with HDR.
+If you are working to enable HDR on a built-in display, you don’t need to worry about choosing the right display.
+Again, make sure that your computer is plugged in, updated, and compatible with